 uname -r

-Optionally, you can remove all unused kernels by using the following command.
-However, exercise caution while using this command:
+You can remove all unused kernels by using the following command.
+However, use this command with caution:

 sudo dnf --setopt=protected_packages= remove $(rpm -q kernel-core | grep -v $(uname -r))